 Payday loan advertising became affected by this ruling, in the UK and overseas.

 What the Google payday loan ruling has changed

 For the first time, Google announced a total ban for an already regulated product.

-Lenders can no longer pay to advertise their short term loans with Google.
+Payday loan lenders can no longer pay to advertise their short term loans with Google.